When Six Million Fans Demanded Their Horoscopes

-Susan Miller's great monthly horoscopes on Astrologyzone.com, read by six million eager fans, are due to appear on the first of each month but during 2014 were often posted 2 to 13 days late, annoyance enough to inspire a July 2014 article in The online Atlantic magazine titled "Dude, Where's My Horoscope?" -- about New Yorkers complaining about being deprived of their favorite horoscope.
+Susan Miller's great monthly Sun-sign horoscopes on Astrologyzone.com, read by six million eager fans, are due to appear on the first of each month, but during 2014 were often posted 2 to 13 days late, raising annoyance enough to inspire a July 2014 article in the online version of Atlantic Monthly titled "Dude, Where's My Horoscope?" -- about fans complaining they felt deprived of their favorite horoscope.
 Three days into September with no forecast, fans were angrily posting on Facebook and Twitter about feeling "abandoned" and "manipulated," although AstrologyZone horoscopes have appeared regularly since 2001 and are free.

 Miller is the astrologer also for Elle and other international fashion magazines, New York Magazine calling her "the go-to astrologer for New York's fashion set."
-In September 2014, with fans raging for their September horoscope, Miller's IT team took down Miller's entire site, leaving only a notice on its homepage that Susan is ill and her September forecast will be online "as soon as possible."
-Angry fans posted speculations that Miller might be doing this for attention or monetary gain.
+In September 2014, with fans raging for their September horoscope, Miller's IT team took down Miller's entire site, leaving only a notice on its homepage that Susan was ill and her September forecast will be online "as soon as possible."
+Impatient fans posted speculations that Miller might have been doing this for attention or monetary gain.

-Other fans offered prayers and good wishes.
-In a tweet on August 14, Miller confided, "This illness is taking so much time that it is a miracle I can write."
-She often posts about how hard it is to calculate and write the prized monthly horoscopes, written in the last 10 days of each month, a total of 40,000 words or half a novel.
+Other fans offered prayers and good wishes; Miller had let them know in a tweet from August 14, 2014, that she'd been ill.
+Miller confided, "This illness is taking so much time that it is a miracle I can write."
+She often posts about how hard she works to calculate and write the prized monthly Sun Sign horoscopes, all 12 written in the last 10 days of each month, each about 3,000 words long for a total of 40,000 words or half a novel.

-Miller's Facebook and Twitter (@astrologyzone) feeds record that the astrologer became acutely ill starting in April, a month with two eclipses she predicted would be difficult for everyone.
-Miller has since tweeted about changes in her diet ("bread and water") and health status, revealing details some fans call self-pitying.
+Miller's Twitter (@astrologyzone) feeds record that the astrologer became acutely ill in April 2014, a month with two eclipses she predicted would be difficult for everyone.
+Miller had since tweeted about changes in her diet ("bread and water") and health status, revealing details some fans call self-pitying.
 Although the illness is never named, an assistant's tweet said Miller's most recent relapse was treated with injections of Humira, a drug used to treat Crohn's disease, a painful chronic condition.
 Injections are given when intestinal ulcers are so severe that medicines taken by mouth are not absorbed.

 Were Her Horoscopes Really Late?

 Astrologyzone.com was established in 1997 and historically the monthly horoscopes have posted on time.
-Here are the dates for the last six months that each month's horoscope was posted:
+Here are the dates horoscopes were posted in the six months leading up to September 2014:

-Since then, the monthly horoscopes have since been written and posted on time or very nearly.
-Toward the end of each month, Miller posts her progress on Twitter and Facebook.
+Since that time, the monthly horoscopes have since been written and posted on time or very nearly.
+Toward the end of each month, Miller posts her progress on Twitter.

 What do these fans want so badly?
-Each month Miller posts for each sign a long and detailed astro-forecast of about 3,000 words, ending with a summary.
+Each month Miller posts for each sign a long and detailed astro-forecast ending with a summary.
 Like no other astrologer she calls her readers "dear" and in a warm and intimate way encourages and advises them about the month's eclipses, lunations, retrogrades, and planetary aspects.
 Her sparkling writing talent was noted by previous employers Disney and ABC.com.

 On September 5, 2014, Susan posted to her Facebook account her first update since August 18: "The medicine I am taking is made to resist my immunity, so I caught something.
 I am working as hard as I can, I will try to get it done over the weekend.
 I am doing the very best I can, but I am struggling. . ."
 Fans grumbled until they finally got their 'scopes on September 13.